kartikayverma56/cs452-mergesort/README.md

 - [30 pts] Make concurrent
   - [10 pts] You got a speedup of at least 2 with 4 or more cores
-  - [10 pts] mazda-tests.c accepts a number of threads (or a number of levels) as a command line argument
+  - [10 pts] test-mazda.c accepts a number of threads (or a number of levels) as a command line argument
   - [10 pts] Correctly creates new threads
 - [10 pts] Compiler warnings **ALL files**
   - Each compiler warning will result in a 3 point deduction.